4 Months, 3 Weeks and 2 Days: Style

 An Empire critic positively reviewed the colour scheme, which academic Ileana Jitaru identified as including desaturated greys, blues and greens.

 Scholar Dominique Nasta saw the style as a "minimalist, 'less is more' line".
 British Film Institute writer Ben Walters judged it "simple and rigorous, with scenes composed of only one or two shots".
 Walters remarked on "handheld, mobile, almost literally breathtaking" shots, and on the impact of still scenes.
 Despite the handheld camera, Mungiu said the crew developed a style where shots were taken so the action is followed but the camera's movements would not be overly obvious to the audience.
 Journalist Brian Gibson assessed the photography as "patient, alert, dogged in its observation of Otilia's endeavours".
 Surveying the photography, academic Ileana Jitaru found "simple, austere and realistic compositions in which the black humour is a stylistic means of anchoring the theme(s)".
 Jitaru also commented on the colour scheme, observing "cold desaturated colours", particularly greys, blues and greens in the beginning.
 Additionally, the story, set during a single day, is related by real time narrative in its scenes, although minutes or hours may separate the events in separate scenes.
 According to Mungiu, the real time was meant to achieve a sense of continuity true to life.

 The Guardians Peter Bradshaw interpreted the style as "a nightmare of social-realist suspense".
-The Independent critic Jonathan Romney characterized it as "claustrophobic" in parts and an "intense realist exercise".
-Despite this, he also believed that the hotel scenes communicate "a sense of almost supernatural horror", and asks of the noise heard after Mr. Bebe chastises his mother: "A backfire?
+The Independent critic Jonathan Romney characterised it as "claustrophobic" in parts and an "intense realist exercise".
+Despite this, he also believed that the hotel scenes communicate "a sense of almost supernatural horror", and asks of the noise heard after Mr Bebe chastises his mother: "A backfire?
 A gunshot?
 Who can tell?
 But it lends the scene its bizarre, oppressive air of ill omen".
 Critic Peter Debruge declared the style "the antithesis of your well-lit, elegantly shot Hollywood movies – or the locally made films of Mungiu's childhood".